KrabCode/Fractal/README.md

 # Fractal

-Use this simple WPF application to generace various recursive trees of black lines.
+Use this simple WPF application to generate various recursive trees of black lines.